SuperCowPowers/zat/README.rst

     'trans_id': 495764278,
     'ts': datetime.datetime(2012, 7, 20, 3, 14, 12, 219654),
     'uid': 'CJsdG95nCNF1RXuN5'}
+    ...

 More Examples
 -------------
-- Easy ingestion of any Bro Log into Python (dynamic tailing and log rotations are all handled)
+- Easy ingestion of any Bro Log into Python (dynamic tailing and log rotations are handled)
 - Bro Logs to Pandas Dataframes (and then dataframes to Machine Learning :)
 - Dynamically monitor files.log and make VirusTotal Queries
 - Dynamically monitor http.log and show 'uncommon' User Agents